iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Nesterov's Generic Convergence Results.md

 $$

 where, $\psi(k)$, was defined as in earlier.
 This function, gives 2 type of convergence rate depending on the value of $\delta$, in the limiting case, where $\mu = 0$, the convergence is sublinear, otherwise, it's a linear convergence rate.

+**Remarks**

+Recall the complexity lower bound from [Nesterov Lower Convergence Bounds for Lipschitz Smooth Functions](Convergence%20Rate%20Lower%20Bnd%20for%20Lip%20Functions.md) and [Convergence Rate Lower Bound for S-CVX Func](Convergence%20Rate%20Lower%20Bound%20for%20S-CVX%20Func.md), the above convergence rate is in the complexity class for both type of functions.
+Therefore, the generic method proposed by Nesterov is an optimal method.